-If you had to describe the way you feel about this pile of clutter with just one word, I’ll bet I can guess what that word is: overwhelmed.
+If you had to describe the way you feel about this clutter with just one word, I’ll bet I can guess what that word is: overwhelmed.
 How do I know?
 I’ve found that it’s a word that comes up almost universally when people are talking about their clutter…Or when people who have a lot of clutter are talking about their lives.
 Overwhelm and clutter go hand in hand.
 Which came first?
 It doesn’t matter, because by getting rid of the clutter, you get rid of the overwhelm.
 You suddenly have more time to do stuff.
 It’s magically way easier to clean.
 You feel healthier, you sleep more deeply, and everything just flows better.

 That’s where these three simple tasks come in.

 But first, here’s a ground rule.
 Starting now, don’t think about the enormity of the pile of clutter.
 Just think about one single, finite step at a time: starting with these.

 (HINT: here’s how it works: once you create clarity in these areas, it will be easier to continue.
 Remember the famous Lao Tzu quote: “The journey of a thousand miles starts with a single step.”)